-- This Unit deals with the fulfillment of demands of all departments on all goods and services required to fulfill each departmental to enhance service delivery as set out in the IDP.
+This Unit deals with the fulfilment of demands of all departments on all goods and services required to fulfil each departmental to enhance service delivery as set out in the IDP.

 Expenditure Management Unit:

-- This unit produces and maintain an accurate asset register and to ensure that the council’s assets and liabilities are effectively managed.
+This unit produce and maintain an accurate asset register and to ensure that council’s assets and liabilities are effectively managed.

 At every financial year BTO department prepares Annual Financial Statements which are audited by Auditor General